Voccio: Alliance with Ariovistus

 During Voccio's rule, Celtic-speaking Boii attempted to move into Noricum after they were displaced by Dacian expansionism under Burebista.
 To prevent the Boii from settling in Norican lands, around 60 BCE Voccio secured an alliance with Ariovistus, the leader of the Germanic Suebi, to whom he gave his sister as a second, presumably Celtic-speaking wife.
-The linking of marriage and alliance is indicative of the ethnic complexities between western and eastern Europe during this period of frequent migration and invasion.
+The linking of marriage and alliance is one indication of the ethnic complexities within western and eastern Europe during this period of frequent migration and invasion.

 When the Boii laid siege to the stronghold of Noreia, the combined forces of Voccio and Ariovistus were able to repel them.
 The exact site of Noreia is unknown, but archaeological evidence shows that an oppidum (stronghold) at Magdalensberg, a major Norican center, suffered damage consistent with a siege.
 Rome considered Noricum with its mineral wealth and advanced metallurgy to be a vital trading partner, and the defense of Noreia earned Ariovistus recognition as Friend of the Roman People during the consulship of Julius Caesar in 59.

 The Boii sought refuge among the Helvetii, in present-day Switzerland, and joined their planned migration into Gaul.
-Under threat of being overrun, the Aedui of central Gaul invoked their longstanding treaty with Rome to secure aid from Caesar as the newly appointed proconsul of Gaul in 58 BC.
-In the first campaign in what become Caesar's Gallic War, Helvetii were defeated and sent back to their homeland, and the Boii resettled on Aeduan land.
+Under threat of being overrun, the Aedui of central Gaul invoked their longstanding treaty with Rome to secure aid from Caesar as the newly appointed proconsul of southern Gaul (the province of Gallia Transalpina) in 58 BC.
+In the first campaign in what became Caesar's Gallic War, the Helvetii were defeated and sent back to their homeland, and the Boii resettled on Aeduan land.

 But the Aedui were also under continued threat from Ariovistus, who had inflicted a heavy defeat on them the previous year and continued his push west.
-Their Gallic rivals the Sequani to the east, and the Arverni to the west, both of whom also had established relations with Rome, had brought in Ariovistus to fight against the Aedui.
-He then turned his dominance against the Sequani themselves and had occupied their territory by the time Caesar became governor of southern Gaul, already a Roman province.
+Their Gallic rivals the Sequani to the east along with the Arverni to the west, both of whom also had established relations with Rome, had brought in Ariovistus to fight against the Aedui.
+He then turned his dominant force back on the Sequani themselves and had occupied their territory by the time Caesar became governor of Transalpine Gaul.
 The encroachment on Roman allies along Roman borders caused Caesar to divert his attention to the Suebi.
-Diplomatic efforts to force Ariovistus back across the Rhine failed, and during the eventual battle that succeeded in doing so, the sister of Voccio was killed.
+Diplomatic efforts to force Ariovistus back across the Rhine failed, and during the eventual battle that succeeded in doing so, the sister of Voccio, whose name is not recorded, was killed.

-Despite the death, Ariovistus' reversal of fortune seems not to have affected Noricum's alliance with Rome.
+Neither the death of Voccio's sister as a circumstance of Roman victory nor Ariovistus' reversal of fortune seems to have affected the Norican alliance with Rome.
 Alföldy conjectured that Caesar sent Roman engineers to help rebuild Noreia following the siege as one way to maintain relations.